-This birth injury claim was filed in Baltimore City after a pregnant woman received inadequate prenatal care and her baby suffered a delayed GBS diagnosis.
-It was filed in Health Claims Arbitration on February 21, 2018, and it is the 87th medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations
+This Baltimore City birth injury lawsuit claim was filed after a pregnant woman claimed inadequate prenatal care and her baby suffered a delayed GBS diagnosis.
+It was filed in Health Claims Arbitration on February 21, 2018.
+This claims and it is the 87th medical malpractice case filed in that year in Maryland.

 A pregnant woman receiving obstetrical care from the University of Maryland Faculty Physicians was a carrier for Group B Streptococcus (GBS) bacteria.
 When she went into labor, the woman was admitted to St. Agnes Hospitals.
 Neither the physicians at the University of Maryland nor at St. Agnes provided the woman with any antibiotics to keep her baby safe from the bacteria.

 On her third day of life, the woman's baby was transferred to the Emergency Department at St. Agnes.
 Despite the baby's symptoms, she was still not provided with antibiotic therapy.
 Finally, after she was transferred to the Johns Hopkins Children's Hospital one week later, the baby's diagnosis of GBS infection, sepsis, cellulitis, and meningitis was confirmed.
 The delayed diagnosis and treatment caused the baby to experience a severe shock to her nervous system, resulting in permanent neurologic injury.

 - Failure to administer GBS prophylaxis lawsuit that filed in Baltimore City alleging that the infection caused the child permanent brain injuries

 - Another GBS birth injury case filed in Prince George's County